-8. The pharmaceutical industry leads with a 63% attendance rate.
+8. The pharmaceutical industry leads with a 63% live attendance rate.

 9. 93% of webinar participants prefer desktops.

 The majority of webinar attendees prefer to use traditional desktops, with only 7% favoring mobiles or tablets.
-80% of the desktops used by webinar participants run on Windows and only 20% run on Mac, iOS or Android.
+80% of the desktops used by webinar participants run on Windows and only 20% run on Mac, iOS, or Android, webinar stats show.

 Game-Changing Webinar Facts and Stats